 Skilled doctors and nurses at the new emergency room in Tanzania saved a young boy's life.

 With little access to doctors, acute care has always been a critical need in the developing world.
 But modern facilities for emergency care are almost nonexistent – patients can wait hours for the most basic life-saving care.
 Today, Muhimbili National Hospital is home to the first true emergency room (ER) and the first emergency medicine residency training program in East Africa.
-This ER provides critically needed care for 73,000 people each year.
+This ER provides critically needed care for 60,000 people each year.
+The number of deaths at the hospital dropped by 40 percent, saving thousands of lives every year.

-For people managing life-long challenges such as diabetes and HIV, a modern outpatient center at the hospital serves more than 1,000 patients a day, and 90 renovated clinics serve people in rural areas.
+For people managing life-long challenges such as diabetes and HIV, a modern outpatient center at the hospital serves more than 1,000 patients a day.

 2. Modernizing labs and tech